Nélson Moutinho

 José Nélson de Almeida Moutinho (born 6 June 1959) is a Portuguese former footballer who played as a forward.

 Club career

 Born in Oeiras, Lisbon District, Moutinho amassed Primeira Liga totals of 54 matches and 12 goals over two seasons, representing in the competition Portimonense S.C. and S.C.
 Beira-Mar and being relegated with the former club in 1978 and the latter in 1980.
 The vast majority of his remaining career—15 years in total—was spent in the second division.

 Personal life

 Moutinho's son, João, is also a footballer.
 A midfielder, he previously represented Sporting CP, FC Porto and AS Monaco FC.
-He currently represents Wolves in addition to serving as a longtime Portugal international.
+He currently represents S.C.
+Braga in addition to serving as a longtime Portugal international.